 Optional Informational Packets

-JoMUN is a THIMUN-affiliated conference; therefore, the conference follows the THIMUN Rules of Procedure
+JoMUN is a THIMUN-affiliated conference; therefore, the conference follows the THIMUN Rules of Procedure.

 The booklet linked to here has been written by a former student and is recommended by THIMUN.
-It covers all the details of being a good and successful delegate, including detailed research steps, conference and debate formalities and procedures, and methods of addressing fellow delegates as well as appropriate language to utilize during the conference.
+It covers all the details of being a successful delegate, including detailed research steps, conference and debate formalities and procedures, and methods of addressing fellow delegates as well as appropriate language to utilize during the conference.